hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 There is now a separate document for 2-player games, located here: https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md

 It describes the way that players in our group have historically played 2-player games.
-It also has some new strategies added recently that everyone may not be familiar with yet.
+It also has new strategies that have been added recently.
 Going forward, any changes to 2-player strategies will be announced.
-(Historically, 2-player strategy changes have not been deemed important enough to announce.)
+(In the past, 2-player strategy changes have not been deemed important enough to announce.)

 **The Useless Bluff** (deleted)